Drazail/react-native-hash/README.md

 ### Other Platforms

-Native hashing is only implemented on Android at this point. however, til I get around writing native modules for windows and iOs ( or if some kind soal makes a PR), you can use `JSHash` function on other platforms as:
+Native hashing is only implemented on Android, however, until I get around writing native modules for other platforms ( or if some kind soal makes a PR), you can use `JSHash`:

+#### algorithm :

 `"md5" | "sha1" | "sha256" | "sha224" | "sha512" | "sha384" | "sha3"`